WISCAD/wiscad/index.md

 {% capture text %}

-We believe in an inclusive lab environment and would love to have members of all cultures and backgrounds.
+We support an inclusive lab environment.
+All cultures and backgrounds welcome!
 Meet the awesome members of the WISCAD lab.

 {%
   include button.html